-Pressing the seek tuning button (Λ , V) will cause the tuner to seek a higher or lower frequency automatically.
+Pressing the seek tuning button () will cause the tuner to seek a higher or lower frequency automatically.

-If you continue to press and hold the button, the frequency will continue changing without stopping.
+- If you continue to press and hold the seek tuning button (►), (◄) the frequency will continue changing without stopping. - When an HD Radio broadcast is being received, a receivable multicast channel is also received.